nathants/libaws/readme.md

 * A Python file.

-* A Go file.
+* A regular Go file.
+Libaws builds the complete Go package in that file's directory.

-* An ECR container URI.
+* An ECR container URI ending in an immutable `@sha256:` digest with 64 lowercase hexadecimal characters.
+Tags and unqualified repository URIs are rejected.

 * Schema: